bertiqwerty/exmex/Readme.md

 ## Partial Differentiation

-To compute partial derivatives you can use the expression's method `partial`.
+To compute partial derivatives you can use the expression's method `partial`, if the data are floats.
 The result is again an expression.

 ```rust
 use exmex::prelude::*;